masagrator/NXGraphicsPatches/README.md

 Patches that works partially.
-More for 60 FPS mods in Projects tab.
+More info about those 60 FPS mods in Projects tab.